 The Academic Board, established under sections 182(2), 193 and 194 of the Education Act 1989, advises Council on matters relating to courses of study, awards and other academic matters.
 The Board may also exercise powers delegated to it by Council and the Vice-Chancellor under sections 222 and 197 of the Education Act 1989.

 The Council is responsible for approving the University’s Strategic Plan; the overarching governance document that defines the University’s mission, values and commitments to the Treaty of Waitangi.
 The Council is also responsible for preparing and submitting an Investment Plan in order to seek government funding.

 The Investment Plan is an articulation of how the goals in the Strategic Plan will be achieved.
 It is the responsibility of the Council to ensure that the University is managed in accordance with that Plan, by determining the policies for its implementation.

 The Annual Budget identifies the projected revenue, and operating and capital expenditures required to achieve the implementation of the Investment Plan in a calendar year.
 It is the responsibility of Council to approve the Annual Budget for each ensuing year.

 Included in the Annual Report are the University’s financial statements, and the Statement of Service Performance (SSP) which reports against performance measures specified in the Investment Plan.
 The Council approves the Annual Report.

-- Four persons appointed by the Minister of Education.
+- four persons appointed by the Minister for Tertiary Education

-- Four persons being graduates of the Victoria University of Wellington or of any University in New Zealand, to be elected by the Court of Convocation for the university in accordance with the VUW Council Elections Statute.
+- four persons being members, or entitled to be members, of the Court of Convocation of the University as defined in the Victoria University of Wellington Council Elections Statute to be elected by the Court of Convocation in accordance with that Statute

 Role of the Chancellor